Keertilata20/Behavioural-Activity-Monitor/README.md

-# 🧠 Behavioral Activity Monitor
+# 🧠 Behavioural Activity Monitor

 A system that analyzes developer activity patterns from GitHub commits to uncover behavioral insights.